domfernandez/ExploreAnalyzeData_Assignment-2/README.md

 ExploreAnalyzeData_Assignment-2
 ===============================

-The overall goal of this assignment is to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999 to 2008.
+The overall goal of this assignment is to explore the National Emissions Inventory database and see what it says about fine particulate matter pollution in the United states over the 10-year period 1999 to 2008.

 Fine particulate matter ($PM_{2.5}$) is an ambient air pollutant for which there is strong evidence that it is harmful to human health.
 In the United States, the Environmental Protection Agency (EPA) is tasked with setting national ambient air quality standards for fine PM and for tracking the emissions of this pollutant into the atmosphere.